input-output-hk/atala-prism/credentials-verification-web/README.md

 You should avoid destructuring or `...` operator with Api object in components.
 As I noticed, when using such features combined with `function` and `prototype` it produces to loose "this" context.

 In some components, you should also find some functions wrapped in other functions that look as unnecessary.
 This is a hack to preserve "this" context.

+## scripts

+- [compile-protos.sh](./scripts/compile-protos.sh): Compile the js bindings for the gRPC API.
+- [nukestate.sh](./scripts/nukestate.sh): Used to reset the application state (to start over with a new database).
+This does not reset the browser's state, you must do that by deleting all the entries in its localstorage.
+To run it, you must shut down the node, wallet and connector first.
+*warning*: It'll `stop` and `rm` any container for which `docker ps` matches `\bpostgres\b`